ddnexus/irt/README.markdown

 has an index number (in brackets) that you can use to open that file at that line with your preferred in-place editor.

 You have just to type 'nn &lt;i&gt;' or 'vi &lt;i&gt;' or 'ed &lt;i&gt;', (being &lt;i&gt; the index number shown in the backtrace), and you will open it in insert mode.
 Very handy to inspect and fix in place, any code involved in the error.
+Example:

+    # backtraced line: from /Users/dd/dev/hobo3/hobo/lib/hobo/controller/model.rb:57:in `each' [3]
+    >> nn 3

+Besides, if you copy a traceline from another source (which obviously does not have backtrace indexes) like a user group or a rails application trace, just paste it as the argument of any editor command (even if it is splitted over many lines like in the first example below) and IRT will open the file at the wanted line.
+Example:

+    >> nn "from /opt/local/lib/ruby/site_r
+    "> uby/1.8/rubygems/custom_require.rb:31:in `gem_original_require'"
+    # or a rails trace line
+    >> nn "activesupport (3.0.3) lib/active_support/dependencies.rb:491:in `load_missing_constant'"

 ## General Tools